-All Beth El men are invited to participate in this monthly discussion group specifically for men on Thursday, March 2, at 8:30 pm.
-This month, congregant Howie Stein will lead a discussion on “How are we affected in our views and perspectives by our family’s history?”
-For more info, contact Jon Shields.
+All Beth El men are invited to participate in this monthly discussion group specifically for men on Thursday, April 6, at 8:30 pm.
+Barry Friedman will be leading the discussion on “Once a Parent, Always a Parent”.
+For more information, please contact Jon Shields.

 BRIDGE MEETS TWICE A WEEK

 Enjoy a friendly afternoon of bridge (almost) every Monday and Thursday, 12:00 – 3:00 pm.
 No partner or RSVP is needed.
 The next session is Monday, March 23.
 Bridge is sponsored by Beth El’s Senior Caucus.
 For more information, contact Ricardo Munster at email@example.com or 301-652-8569, ext.
 316.